sameerdash2/concert-mapper/BUILD.md

 1. Copy `.env.example` to a new file `.env`
 1. In `.env`, fill in your setlist.fm API key
 1. *(optional)* To show artist images, [create a new app](https://developer.spotify.com/documentation/web-api/concepts/apps) on Spotify for Developers and add the credentials to `.env`: the Client ID and the Client Secret.
 If not added, artists will display with a default profile picture.
-1. Start the Docker container: `docker-compose up -d` -- this will be a locally hosted instance of MongoDB.
+1. Start the Docker container: `docker compose up -d` -- this will be a locally hosted instance of MongoDB.
 1. Run the app: `flask run`

 The backend API will run at `http://localhost:8000`.

-To shut down the Docker container, run `docker-compose down`.
+To shut down the Docker container, run `docker compose down`.

 ### Backend Tests